drbean/curriculum/pages/homepage/html/fortunes.md

 if I did not see further, it was because of anklebiters--Dr Bean
 %
+You can almost live on bread alone.
+%
+Man can live on bread (sandwiches) alone.
+Until marriage.
+%
 Why I am not a vegetarian--
 Biology trumps ideology.
 --Dr Bean